Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing: Results and Discussion

 \section{Results and Discussion}

 In this section, we numerically demonstrate the accuracy and efficiency of PIGen-SQD against SQD.
 To assess the performance of our approach we compute the ground state energies of three strongly correlated systems, $\mathrm{H_2O}$ (equilibrium O-H bond distance $R_{eq}=0.958\mbox{\AA}$, bond angle $\angle \mathrm{H-O-H} = 104.4776^\circ$), $\mathrm{N_2}$ ($R_{eq}=1\mbox{\AA}$) and $\mathrm{C_2H_2}$ ($R_{eq}=1.202\mbox{\AA}$) for different geometries using 6-31G basis set.
-With the frozen core approximation, $\mathrm{H_2O}$, $\mathrm{N_2}$ and $\mathrm{C_2H_2}$ consists of 24, 32 and 40 spin orbitals respectively which are mapped directly to 24, 32 and 40 qubits on IBM Heron R2 quantum processors as per the details discussed in Section \ref{computational details}.
+In addition, we consider $\mathrm{H_2O}$ in the cc-pVDZ basis to assess the performance of PIGen-SQD with SQD with more quantum hardware resources.
 For Gibbs sampling process, the number of generated determinants is fixed throughout the iteration process at $x\%$ of the symmetry space dimension $d_Q$.
 The value $x=2\%$ is used in all the studies, unless explicitly mentioned otherwise.